 Blake applied defensive pressure to Stillwater's Katherine Sheely (7) as she attempted to make a shot on goal in Thursday's state tournament semifinal game at Chaska.
 Photo: MARLIN LEVISON/STARTRIBUNE * email@example.com

-Tag(s): Featured News Star Tribune North Blake Eden Prairie Champlin Park Eastview Lakeville North Stillwater White Bear Lake Lake Eden Prairie Champlin Park Eastview Lakeville North Park Stillwater White Bear Lake Blake
+Tag(s): Featured News Star Tribune North Blake Eden Prairie Champlin Park Eastview Lakeville North Stillwater White Bear Lake Lake Eden Prairie Champlin Park Eastview Lakeville North Park (Cottage Grove) Stillwater White Bear Lake Blake